lighttransport/francine/README.md

     http://your.master.gce.instance:4000/

-## API design
+## REST API / WebSocket API

 There are sessions.
 The sessions are associated to each user.
 The sessions can have associated resources.
 The resources once associated to the session are immutable.
 The resources can be retrieved from cloud storages e.g. Google Drive and Dropbox.
 They are spread to workers efficiently.

 The sessions can have their executions.
 Each execution can update the session.
-The detail of the updating differs among producers.
+The details of the updating options depend on producers.

 The executions are transparently divided into tasks.
 There are two types of tasks: productions and reductions.
 A producer is a renderer.
 A reducer is a synthesizer that makes an image from many images.

 The users of Francine API can directly create sessions and executions but cannot control tasks.

-## REST API

 ### Authentication

-#### POST /auth
+#### authenticate (POST /auth)

+(REST)
 Get API token for francine.
 You should specify the given token using X-API-Token header to corresponding API calls.

-Input:
+(WebSocket) Authenticate for the WebSocket connection.
+All commands that will be sent through the connection will be authenticated.

+Input(REST):

     {
+        "userName": "yourusernameforfrancine",
+        "password": "yourpasswordforfrancine"
+    }

+Input(WebSocket):

+    {
+        "command": "authenticate",
         "userName": "yourusernameforfrancine",
         "password": "yourpasswordforfrancine"
     }